telerik/kendo-ui-core/docs/controls/navigation/menu/contextmenu.md

 ## See Also

-Articles and how-to examples on Kendo UI Menu:

 * [Overview of the Menu Widget]({% slug overview_kendoui_menu_widget %})
 * [How to Create Split Button]({% slug howto_createa_split_button_menu %})
 * [How to Execute Custom Click Actions Based on Class Name]({% slug howto_execute_custom_click_actions_basedon_classnames_menu %})